macicco/pysat/source/tutorial.rst

    vefi['new_data'] = new_data

 The same activities may be performed for other instruments in the same manner.
-In particular, measurements from the Ion Velocity Meter and profiles of electron density from COSMIC,
+In particular, for measurements from the Ion Velocity Meter and profiles of electron density from COSMIC, use

 .. code:: python